Learning State Representations via Retracing in Reinforcement Learning: Related Works

 \textbf{Cycle-Consistency.} Cycle-consistency is a commonly adopted approach in computer vision and natural language processing~\citep{Zhou2016LearningDC, zhu2017unpaired, yang2017improving, Dwibedi2019TemporalCL}, where the core idea is the validation of matches between cycling through multiple samples.
 We adopt similar design principles for sequential decision-making tasks: rollouts in a temporally forward direction alone yield under-constrained learning of the world model.
 By additionally incorporating backwards rollouts into model learning in a self-supervised fashion, we enforce the inductive bias that the same transition rules govern the dynamics of the task.
-Due to the existence of control signals (actions), we need to minimise the distributional shift between the temporally forward and backward rollouts, otherwise naively imposing the cycle-consistency constraints would cause inconsistent model learning.
-The ``inverse" action is approximated with predictive estimates from the forward pass such that the retraced path can be maximally similar to the forward path.
-We impose the \textit{temporal cycle-consistency} constraints~\cite{Dwibedi2019TemporalCL} by introducing an auxiliary objective that ensures the forward and backward temporal rollouts align with the same MDP structure.

 Concurrent to our work, \cite{yu2021playvirtual} proposed \textit{PlayVirtual}, a model-free RL method that integrates a similar cycle-consistency philosophy into training representations with data augmentations~\citep{schwarzerdata}.
-We note that \textit{PlayVirtual} falls under the proposed ``learning via retracing" framework, but lying on the opposite spectrum comparing to the \textit{CCWM} agent, being model-free and utilising a separate reversed dynamics model.
+We note that \textit{PlayVirtual} falls under the proposed ``learning via retracing" framework, but lying on the opposite spectrum comparing to the \textit{CCWM} agent, being model-free and utilising a separate reversed dynamics model, with the latter being the main difference between the premises of PlayVirtual and CCWM.
+By using the same dynamics model for both the forward and reversed transitions, we hope to exploit and embed the context prior of reversible transitions into the learnt representations, hence the induced advantages extend beyond the explicit advantage of improved sample efficiency, but also stronger generalisation, improved predictive rollouts (leads to more accurate policy gradient hence improving policy training).